 Note: this is a partnered post and consideration was received for its publication.
-Creative Commons-licensed photograph by Jeremy Levine Design.
+CC-licensed image.

 The home is a place for comfort and convenience, and each dwelling is unique in its layout, which the occupants are responsible for.
 The décor of each room, the furniture and fittings, are all unique to that environment.
 Most people take pride in the appearance of their home, and spend considerable amounts of time and money making the dwelling comfortable and pleasing to the eye.

 The average home is carpeted in every room, with fitted carpets being very popular, as it gives a customised floor covering that is cut to fit the room.
 Modern carpets are long lasting, and with proper care, one can expect to get at least 10 years of use.
 From an interior design viewpoint, the carpets are a foundation for colour, and dictate the shade co-ordination, so the choice of both colour and type is important.

 Regular deep cleaning is recommended for most carpets, especially high traffic areas, and the best way to clean carpets is with a dry cleaning process.
 There are modern carpet cleaning services, such as Chemdry Express, who provide a thorough clean at a reasonable cost.

 All carpets should be vacuumed frequently, especially the deeper pile carpets, and although the vacuuming process removes a majority of the dirt and grime, regular dry cleaning is also advised.
 A deep dry clean two or three times a year will ensure that the carpet remains clean and fresh, retaining its rich colour.
 If a person is looking for carpet dry cleaning in Perth, there are online companies that provide a thorough service, and are experts in all aspects of carpet care.